kisangkay/Milestone2_Group62/Software Design Document.md

 **4. Compare Foods:** To improve meal planning, she must be able to compare various food products side by side.

-**5. Track Nutritional Density:** To find foods that offer more nutrients per calorie, Sarah is interested in the "nutrient density" option.
+**5. <span style="color:red"> Compare the nutritional values between 3 food choices:** To find foods that offer more nutrients per calorie out of <span style="color:red">  3 options, Sarah can be interested in the any food nutrition or even the nutritional density option.

 **Fictional User Persona 2:**